jesswhyte/borealis_dataverse_mcp/README.md

 ## Prerequisites

-- Claude Desktop or a local llm installed (Claude Desktop is used here in the instructions as an example)
+- Claude Desktop (Claude Desktop is used here in the instructions as an example)
 - Python 3.7+
 - A Borealis account and API key (optional - public searches work without authentication)